Why do you feel it’s important for your business to support our area’s nonprofits?

 Why do you support this particular nonprofit and what does your business do to benefit the organization?

-Describe your organization and the importance of corporate or foundation support to further your mission.
+Describe your organization and the importance of corporate support to further your mission.